How to Choose the Right Uptime Monitor in 2026

 The non-negotiables are: HTTP monitoring on the homepage and the login URL, a browser login monitor on the auth flow (because the login page rendering breakage is the failure mode an HTTP keyword check misses), email alerts, a public status page you can point at when a customer asks "is it down for me too," and commercial use allowed on the free tier.
 That last one trips up most founders who default to UptimeRobot.
 UptimeRobot Free has been personal-use-only since late 2024, so if your indie product earns any money, you cannot use it without a Terms of Service violation.

 Recommended pick: Velprove Free.
-Ten HTTP monitors at a 5-minute interval, one browser login monitor at a 15-minute interval, multi-step API monitors up to three steps, five global regions (North America, Europe, UK, Asia, Oceania), one public status page with a Velprove badge, email alerts, and commercial use allowed.
+Ten monitors total at a 5-minute interval, one of which can be a browser login monitor at a 15-minute interval, multi-step API monitors up to three steps, five global regions (North America, Europe, UK, Asia, Oceania), one public status page with a Velprove badge, email alerts, and commercial use allowed.
 No credit card required.
 The browser login monitor on the free tier is the differentiator: of the 15 vendors in the matrix below, only Velprove and Checkly include a browser monitor on free, and Checkly requires you to write Playwright scripts.
 Velprove is point-and-click.

-The honest if-you-outgrow-this routing: when you cross 10 monitors or want 1-minute HTTP intervals, Velprove Starter at $19 per month covers 25 monitors, 1-minute intervals, three browser login monitors, multi-step API up to five steps, and an unbranded status page.
+The honest if-you-outgrow-this routing: when you cross 10 monitors or want 1-minute HTTP intervals, Velprove Starter at $19 per month covers 30 monitors total, up to three of them browser login monitors, with 1-minute intervals, multi-step API up to five steps, and an unbranded status page.
 When you want PagerDuty, custom-domain status pages, or 30-second intervals, Velprove Pro at $49 per month covers those.
 One alternative on free: if you genuinely run a personal, non-commercial side project at high monitor count, UptimeRobot Free at 50 monitors beats Velprove Free at 10 on raw count.
 Pick by whether your project is commercial.
+For a plan-by-site-shape walkthrough of which Velprove tier fits, see which Velprove plan for your site.

 Ecommerce store: what you need and why Velprove fits